Exmark Z Turf Equipment Backyard Life

 However, thatch isn’t always a bad thing—a layer that’s less than a quarter-inch thick is normal and isn’t cause for alarm.
 It actually helps reduce soil compaction and water loss through evaporation, and it increases tolerance for cold and heat by protecting the growing blades.

 For warm season grasses it’s best to dethatch in the late spring or early summer, and for cool season grasses it’s best to do it in early spring or fall.
 But before you start dethatching, take out your Exmark mower and cut your lawn to half its normal height, to avoid tearing up any live grass in the process.
-All that’s left to do is take out your rake or dethatcher and remove the thatch!
+Once mowing is complete, all that’s left to do is take out your rake or dethatcher and remove the thatch!

 How Do You Dethatch?